near/NEPs/specs/GenesisConfig/StateRecord.md

 _type: Box<[ReceiptView]>_

-Record that contains information about a receipt that was postponed on a shard (e.g. it's waiting for incoming data).
+Record that contains a receipt that was postponed on a shard (e.g. it's waiting for incoming data).
 The receipt is in JSON-friendly format.
 The receipt can only be an `ActionReceipt`.
 See [Receipts](../RuntimeSpec/Receipts.md) for details.

 NOTE: Box is used to decrease fixed size of the entire enum.